 B. Roles & Responsibilities

 The SMAP Applications Program is a group effort with hundreds of partners ranging from users to NASA managers.
 The SMAP Applications Team is a smaller group that works closely to plan and prioritize SMAP applications activities.
 At the time of this writing, the SMAP Applications Team is comprised of the SMAP Applications Coordinators, SMAP Science Team Leader, SMAP Project Scientist, SMAP Deputy Project Scientist, SMAP Project Manager, SMAP Science Data Systems Representative, NSIDC DAAC SMAP Manager, NASA Headquarters Applied Sciences Program Manager, and NASA Headquarters SMAP Program Scientist.

 Leaders, partners and roles in the SMAP Applications Program

 C. Applications Plan

 As stated earlier, the goal of the SMAP Applications Program is to engage SMAP end users and build broad support for SMAP applications through a transparent and inclusive process.
-Toward this goal, the SMAP mission formed an open-community SMAP Applications Working Group (AppWG) and held the 1st SMAP Applications Workshop on September 9-10, 2009.
+Toward this goal, the SMAP mission formed an open-community SMAP Applications Working Group (AppWG) and has been holding SMAP Applications Workshops annually since 2009.
 Presentations and discussions at that workshop provided the basis for development of the SMAP Applications Plan.
 The SMAP Applications Plan is a living document that is updated as the SMAP mission proceeds through its development and operational phases.
 It outlines the goals, strategic partners, implementation strategy, and evaluation plan for the SMAP Applications Program.
 After launch an update to the plan Operations Phase E SMAP Post-Launch Applications Activities was published in November 2015.